 In the parking lot.
 Husky Large Mobile Job Box on top, Husky Medium Rolling Toolbox underneath.

-The receipt has both items in plain text.
+Both items are on the receipt in plain text.
 SKU 840254200821, Husky Large Rolling Toolbox with Tray, $0.01.
 SKU 840254200814, Husky Medium Rolling Toolbox, $0.01.
 Subtotal $0.02.
 Sales tax $0.00.
 Total $0.02.
 Paid by debit, verified by PIN.

 Receipt close-up.
 Two Husky toolboxes at $0.01 each. $0.02 total.